scheme-requests-for-implementation/srfi-126/srfi-126.md

 - `(hash-salt)` *syntax*

-Expands to an exact non-negative integer that lies within the fixnum range of the implementation.
-The value that is expanded to remains constant throughout the execution of the program.
-It is initialized randomly for every run of the program, except when the environment variable `SRFI_126_HASH_SEED` is set to a non-empty string before program startup, in which case it is derived from the value of that environment variable in a deterministic manner.
+Expands to a form evaluating to an exact non-negative integer that lies within the fixnum range of the implementation.
+The value the expanded form evaluates to remains constant throughout the execution of the program.
+It is random for every run of the program, except when the environment variable `SRFI_126_HASH_SEED` is set to a non-empty string before program startup, in which case it is derived from the value of that environment variable in a deterministic manner.

 - `(equal-hash obj)` *procedure*